gboehl/dynare/README.md

 Alternatively, you can disable the compilation of MEX files for MATLAB with the `--disable-matlab` flag, and MEX files for Octave with `--disable-octave`.

-You may need to specify additional options to the configure script, see the platform specific instructions below.
+You may need to specify additional options to the configure script, see the output of the `--help` option, and also the platform specific instructions below.

 Note that if you don't want to compile the C/C++ programs with debugging information, you can specify the `CFLAGS` and `CXXFLAGS` variables to the configure script, such as:
 ```